Merrimack Warriors football

 The Merrimack Warriors football program is the intercollegiate American football team for Merrimack College located in the U.S. state of Massachusetts.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Northeast Conference.
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) and plays as an FCS Independent.
 Merrimack's first football team was fielded in 1996.
 The team plays its home games at the 4,000 seat Duane Stadium in North Andover, Massachusetts.
-The Warriors are coached by Dan Curran.
+The Warriors are led by Mike Gennetti.